rayjang/MICD/README.md

 ![image](https://github.com/rayjang/MICD/assets/9244296/cf6fe56c-4683-4d13-8450-40a265ef4a23)

 ### Source Code Detail
-- Generate_dataset_with_large_classes.ipynb: the source code for creating a training dataset for the 30-way 5-shot classification task.
+- **Generate_dataset_with_large_classes.ipynb**: the source code for creating a training dataset for the 30-way 5-shot classification task.
 The code combines the train and test data from the existing dataset and splits them in a way that the classes do not overlap between the train and test data.
 The number of classes in the test data is set to 30, while the number of classes in the train data is set to the total number of classes minus 30.
 You can generate multiple versions of the training dataset by using different random seeds for each dataset.

-- without_iterative_sampling_for_support_set.py: train and inference source code of our MICD model with ICDCL and intra-class mix-up of ICA.
+- **without_iterative_sampling_for_support_set.py**: train and inference source code of our MICD model with ICDCL and intra-class mix-up of ICA.
 In this case, we select support sets for training the classifier randomly instead of our selection method of diverse support sets)

-- with_all_methods_including_iterative_sampling_for_support_set.py: train and inference source code of our MICD model with all techniques(ICDCL, ICA)
+- **with_all_methods_including_iterative_sampling_for_support_set.py**: train and inference source code of our MICD model with all techniques(ICDCL, ICA)